 - Why you can not perform your job duties (this will require medical documentation).

-- A list of all medical providers that you have seen for this condition and a letter from each provider stating that your condition prevents you from working.
+- A list of all medical providers you have seen for this condition and a letter from each provider stating that your condition prevents you from working.

 - Letters that summarize all conversations (by phone or in person) between you and the insurance company representatives, nurses, doctors, and your employer.
 Send copies to all parties involved in the communication via certified mail as proof it was received.